mamont77/easydrupal/modules/contrib/config_partial_export/README.txt

 ------------
 Before you install the module it's advised to do a full synch of your configuration otherwise all your config files will be listed by this module.
-For more details see Full synchronisation part of this document.
+For more details see Full synchronization part of this document.

  * Install as you would normally install a contributed Drupal module.
 See: https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules